xebialabs-community/xlr-rally-plugin/README.md

 For `URI`, make sure to use something like `rally1.rallydev.com` (without `http` or `https`)

+## Usage ##

-The next step is to add the required task [Types](#Types) to your release template, for example:
+The next step is to add the whatever Rally task(s) you need in your release template (see above Task Types).
+For example:

 ![Configuration](images/updateProperties.png)

+### Properties ###

-Note, properties are defined in the following format
+Properties depend on the object you're creating or updating.
+Each object type has it's own set of properties.
+Note, properties are defined in the following format:

-`{ "property1Name" : "property1Value","property2Name" : "property2Value" }`
+`{ "State":"In-Progress", "Description":"My Description" }`

+The 'key' ("State" in this example) is the name of the property.
+The 'value' ("In-Progress" here) is the desired value.
+Multiple key-value pairs are separated by commas.
+Check the Rally Object Model reference available in the Rally Help menu for more information.

 In the example above the Task TA3 has been updated with a new description and it's state has been progressed.

 ![Execution](images/rallyResult.png)

 ### Rally object reference ###

+When you see a reference to 'Formatted Id', this is the Rally object ID prefixed with the object type.
+Below are common Rally object types and their associated code.
+To create a 'Formatted Id', enter \<code\>+\<the id number\>.
+For example, a User Story Id might be 'US12345'.

 ##### Defect #####
 * code: DE
 * default state progression: Submitted, Open, Fixed, Closed